Bethany Children’s Home follows the model of trauma-informed care in all programs. Each program is hosted on campus in Womelsdorf, PA.

-Finally, youth who meet the requirements to be in this program are self-motivating and learning to get themselves to and from commitments such as higher education and/or work independently.
+Youth who meet the requirements to be in this program are self-motivating and learning to get themselves to and from commitments such as higher education and/or work independently.
 Similar to other youth their age, they will need to be responsible for their food, clothing, and personal hygiene.
-In conclusion, the Transitional Living Program helps youth plan for shopping trips to teach life skills training in product sales and use of coupons when available through local print and online resources and other life experiences as well.

 Residential & Short Term

-First, youth in Bethany’s Residential Treatment Program and Short Term Intensive Treatment Program reside in 6 cottages on Bethany’s scenic campus in Womelsdorf, PA.
-All cottages combine to offer 78 beds to male and female youth.
+Youth in Bethany’s Residential Treatment Program and Short Term Intensive Treatment Program reside in 5 cottages on Bethany’s scenic campus in Womelsdorf, Pa.
+All cottages combine to offer 66 beds to male and female youth.

 - Psychological Services through contract counselors